-"Accohannock:" æ-k $\alpha$ -hæ-n $\alpha$ k (æ as in "bad;" $\alpha$ as in "pod")
+"Accohannock:" æ-kα-hæ-nαk (æ as in "bad;"α as in "pod") "Powhatan:" paʊ-hæ-tæn (aʊ as in "how;" æ as in "bad")

 Created by MSAC staff based on information shared by Accohannock Indian Tribe tribal consultants.

 I/we acknowledge that the Accohannock Indian Tribe continues to maintain relationships with the lands where we gather today.
 The Accohannock have stewarded this land for generations.
 I/we acknowledge their kinship to these lands and waters.
 I/we acknowledge that we are uninvited visitors on Indigenous lands.
 To make this statement more meaningful, I/we invite you to learn more about the Accohannock and about land acknowledgement statements via resources available at MSAC.org and elsewhere, to consider donating or making institutional resources available to tribal peoples, and to reconsider in what ways you can improve your relationship with the lands you steward.